zainahmed1416/Jasmine_Tutorial/README.md

 # Introduction

 Jasmine is a testing framework for Javascript that runs for Node.js or standalone in a browser.
 It is quite robust and flexible, compatible with all javascript-enabled frameworks.
 It aims to be non-intrusive on your IDE/application while having an easy to read and understand syntax.
 It is influenced by many other JavaScript unit testing frameworks.

+# Why Use Jasmine

+Jasmine is a simple and lightweight way to test anything with Javascript due to its minimally intrusive design and rich set of test matchers and even support for custom ones.
+Overall, it strives to make testing Javascript a very simple experience.

 # Installation